This test is still available below, but it will soon be replaced by the new version found here.

 If you are 18 years or older, you apply for a temporary instruction permit and take the written knowledge test at a Secretary of State office.

-If you are under 18 years, you must pass two exams (40 questions each) as part of your Driver Education.
+If you are under 18 years, you must pass two exams as part of your Driver Education.
 They are known as the Segment 1 and Segment 2 state exams.

 All tests check your knowledge of Michigan traffic laws, signs and signals, and safe driving.
-The passing score is 70% on all tests, which means you must answer at least 56 questions correctly (28 questions on both the Segment 1 and Segment 2 exams).
+The passing score is 70% on all tests, which means you must answer at least 56 questions correctly (14 out of 20 questions on the Segment 2 test).

 Michigan does not reveal failure rates on the state exams, but the exams are not known to be hard.
 Our users often report that they have been well prepared for the exam and passed it without ease.